Maytag: Manufacturing plants

+Prior to 2006, Maytag closed some facilities in the United States such as the refrigeration manufacturing plant in Galesburg, Illinois, and the former Amana cooking manufacturing plant in Florence, South Carolina.

 Over the following years, Whirlpool closed Maytag plants in Newton, Iowa; Herrin, Illinois; Searcy, Arkansas; and Jackson, Tennessee.
 The Hoover floor care plant in Canton, Ohio was sold to Techtronic Industries, and its Dixie-Narco vending machine plant in Williston, South Carolina was acquired by Crane Merchandising Systems.
 (Techtronic and Crane acquired the plants when they acquired the Hoover and Dixie-Narco brands, respectively).